Ford City, Missouri

 Unincorporated community in Missouri, U.S.

 Ford City is an unincorporated community in Gentry County, in the U.S. state of Missouri.

 History

 The community was named after Nicholas Ford, a U.S. Representative from Missouri.
-Variant names were "Ford", "Millen", and "Yolo".
+Variant names included: Ford, Millen, and Yolo.
 A post office called Ford was established in 1879; the name was changed to Ford City in 1893, and the post office closed in 1953.